AlexAegis/avl/readme.md

 > These functions you supply will al have their this value bound to the object the are getting applied on.
 For this reason if you want to use `this` in you `comparator` and/or `converter` methods use regular functions instead of lambdas.

-## Explicit keys - Comparable, Convertable
+## Implicit keys - Comparable, Comparator

 if the object you are using as a key contains a compareTo(T) method then it will work just fine